 is the leading provider of transportation from Europe, offering regular flights from Manchester, London, and Frankfurt.
 Flights increase during the winter months when tourism is most popular.

-If you're going to be flying from across "the Pond" this list is the one you need.
+If you're going to be flying from across the Atlantic the following list will be helpful.

 |London, United Kingdom||LGW||British Airways, Condor Airlines, Thomas Cook Airlines, Thomson Airways|